ryanwelcher/block-developer-cookbook/templates/tape-style/README.md

-In this recipe, we're going to register a custom block style to make our images look like they are taped to the screen!
+This template provides a tutorial on how to register a custom block style for the Image block.

 ## Usage

-`npx @wordpress/create-block tape-style --template @block-developer-cookbook/tape-style
+`npx @wordpress/create-block tape-style --template @block-developer-cookbook/tape-style`

 ## Variants

--   `start` - starting files
+-   `start` - scaffolds starting files for the tutorial
--   `completed` - final files
+-   `completed` - scaffolds the completed files for the tutorial

+## Tutorial

+The tutorial can be found in the main README.md file of the generated plugin or at [https://blockdevelopercookbook.com/recipes/custom-image-block-style/](https://blockdevelopercookbook.com/recipes/custom-image-block-style/)